 One of the biggest benefits of having a mobile banking platform is the instant notifications for spending.
 In my opinion, this adds an extra layer of protection against you going into an overdraft.

-If you are in the unfortunate position that fraud happens, you can deal with it instantly.
+If you are unfortunate where fraud happens, you can deal with it instantly.

 Related article - Apps that Round-Up Spare Change

-If you are like me and still receive the occasional cheque for your birthday or just in general, there is no need to worry about not being able to deposit it with Starling.
+There is no need to worry about not depositing it with Starling.
 Within the app, you can deposit cheques of up to £500 by just taking a picture!

 If your cheque is for more than £500, you can still deposit it into your account, but you will need to post it.

 Spending Abroad: Starling as a Travel card